Finite model of an electric charge: Topological interpretation of electric charge

 \section{Topological interpretation of electric charge}

+In four dimensions, there exist three topological invariants in first order gravity theory.
 For vanishing spatial contortion $K_a^{~ij}$ at the degenerate core, the parity odd topological invariants, given by Nieh-Yan and Pontryagin numbers, are both trivial.
-The only other gravitational invariant is the Euler index (parity even), which is not well-defined for a degenerate spacetime.
+The only other invariant is the Euler index (parity even), which is not well-defined for a degenerate spacetime.

-Here we define a topological index for the degenerate geometry.
-This is necessarily nontrivial for a nonvanishing electric charge at the Einstein (Reissner-Nordstrom) phase.
+Here we define a topological index to characterize the degenerate geometry relevant to the context here.
+This is necessarily nontrivial for a nonvanishing electric charge at the Einstein (Reissner-Nordstr\"{o}m) phase.
+With this, the electric charge acquires a novel topological interpretation in gravity theory.

 From the field-strength components associated with the noninvertible phase, the Euler density is found to vanish (since $R^{0i}=\lambda D(\omega) e^i=0$):

 This, however, must be considered along with the possible boundary corrections, for which a suitable prescription is required.
 For the degenerate solution discussed earlier, $g_{tu} = 0$ at $R\leq Q$ and the time coordinate $t$ ceases to evolve.
 This implies that we could consider a spacetime which allows a smooth limit $g_{tt}\rightarrow 0$ and is associated with a trivial (bulk) Euler density as above.
 It is then possible to define the boundary correction to Euler invariant based on this spacetime, before taking the degenerate limit $g_{tt}\rightarrow 0$ at the end.
 The resulting geometric (topological) invariant, if nontrivial, could be seen as a genuine characteristic of the degenerate spacetime.